Long-stay, relocation and monthly budget guide

 Buying may be possible, but it should not be treated as a casual travel decision.
 NIF, banking, legal checks, registry, notary steps, taxes, building condition, mortgage terms and insurance requirements all need independent review.

-For a first long stay, many people should start near the centre, marina, station or a practical bus route.
+For a first long stay, many people are better near the centre, marina, station or a practical bus route.
 That makes it easier to test daily life before moving to quieter outer areas such as Montenegro, Gambelas or nearby towns.